Whenever your company or organization hosts events involving physical activities, you want many people to take part.

-Medical consent: In the context of a Liability Release, this is a consent on the part of the releaser to pay for their own medical expenses that participating in the risk-associated activity may incur.
+Medical consent: In the context of an Activity Waiver and Release, this is a consent on the part of the releaser to pay for their own medical expenses that participating in the risk-associated activity may incur.

-After creating a Liability Release on 360 Legal Forms, you should print multiple copies for participants before any activity.
-You should keep the signed releases for at least three years after the end of the activity.
-If you are entering into a release with a minor, you should keep it for the greater of three years or until the minor turns 20.
+After creating an Activity Waiver and Release on 360 Legal Forms, you should print multiple copies for participants before any activity.
+You should keep the signed waivers for at least three years after the end of the activity.
+If you are entering into a waiver with a minor, you should keep it for the greater of three years or until the minor turns 20.